I am a current college student who is fascinated by economics and math.

-Game Theory is one of the most fascinating branches of mathematics with tons of applications to fields ranging from the social sciences to the biological sciences.
-Game Theory has even found its way into mainstream media through movies such as A Beautiful Mind, with Russell Crowe.
+Game theory is one of the most fascinating branches of mathematics with tons of applications in fields ranging from the social sciences to the biological sciences.
+Game theory has even found its way into mainstream media through movies such as A Beautiful Mind with Russell Crowe.

 This article will explain some of the fundamentals of game theory and work through a simple example.

 Game theory is the study of "games."
 Games, in the mathematical sense, are defined as strategic situations in which there are multiple participants.
 Furthermore, the outcome of the decision any individual makes is dependent on the decision that individual's decision and the decisions made by all of the other participants.

 No, not the way we defined "game."
 Sudoku is not a "game" because what you do when solving the game is independent of what anyone else does.